 The NHS and care workers who have died during the coronavirus pandemic

-Foreign Secretary Dominic Raab, deputising for Boris Johnson at Prime Minister’s Questions on Wednesday, said 108 NHS and social care workers are known to have died from coronavirus.
+Foreign Secretary Dominic Raab, standing in for Boris Johnson at Prime Minister’s Questions on Wednesday, said 108 NHS and social care workers are known to have died from coronavirus.

 This chronological list contains people who were working in roles shortly before their deaths where they were likely to come into contact with patients.